MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 ### Levels of responsibility

-People who are assigned to any Workplace Analytics user roles should ideally have previous experience in similar roles.
+People with access to Workplace Analytics should ideally have previous experience for their level of access.
 Preferably, they should have previously undergone security and privacy training in handling sensitive data.

 | Access level | Administrator |  Analyst | Analyst (Limited Access) | Program manager | Manager |
 | ---- | ---- | ---- | ---- | ---- | ---- |-------| ---- |